discreetlogcontracts/dlcspecs/ecdsa_adaptor.md

 DLCs work by conditioning a transaction on the revelation of an oracle's signature .
 Concretely the approach is to encrypt a transaction signature such that the oracle's released signature is the decryption key.
 Once the oracle has revealed a signature, either party may use it to decrypt the corresponding transaction signature and broadcast the transaction.
-By this method an oracle's view of a real world event enforces a particualr distribution of funds between two parties according to their private bet.
+By this method an oracle's view of a real world event enforces a particular distribution of funds between two parties according to their private bet.

 ## Adaptor Signatures